There is a need to move away from fragmentation towards more integration of care.

-We want more collaboration at all levels in healthcare as it has the potential to unlock endless possibilities through synergistic partnerships and networks.
-We believe more collaboration between health groups is needed to tackle the complex challenges our healthcare systems are facing today and in the future.
+The BridgeBuilders project aim was to create awareness about collaboration at all levels in healthcare.
+Teamwork has the potential to unlock endless possibilities through synergistic partnerships and networks and collaboration between health groups is needed to tackle the complex challenges our healthcare systems are facing today and in the future.

-As widely recognised, there is a need to move from fragmentation to integration and a good way to do this is via a systems approach and not just through single organisational responses.
+It is widely recognised that there is a need to move away from fragmentation towards more integration.
+A good way to do this is via a systems approach and not just through single organisational responses.

-Via the blog and podcast BridgeBuilders wants to explore the barriers to collaboration, learn more about other disciplines and groups, share success stories and encourage finding common ground.
+BridgeBuilders explored the barriers to collaboration, learn more about other disciplines and groups, share success stories and encourage finding common ground.

 Collaboration… do you mean holding hands?

 Collaborative cultures are more successful, yet this is not always a priority in healthcare.
 Lack of collaboration and interconnectedness at many levels is one of the main reasons why healthcare is fragmented and not always as efficient and effective as it could be.

 If we focus on outcomes without investing in relationships, there is a good chance that we will fail.
 Building trust and relationships is a key component of effective collaboration.